urbien/vortexhealing/README.md

 - Energetic support for a group of students doing healing sessions on themselves or a partner
 - Monitoring healing sessions of students, review and evaluation afterwards
 - Healing office with a lead practitioner and junior practitioners

+## Modular site
+Most healers have no sites or have the rudimentary sites.
+Create a way to quickly customize a website with standard sections and tools, like these:

+- Bio
+- Calendar of events
+- Booking to events
+- Auto-reminders for events
+- Official Certificate for the current level of VortexHealing training
+- Media: audio and video recordings
+- Testimonies
+- Catalog: a list of offered services and their prices
+- Accept payments
+    - Paypal and credit cards, obviating the need to send emails back and forth
+    - Subscriptions to a block of events / sessions
+    - Monthly subscriptions

 ## General VortexHealing awareness program
 - Youtube (or Spotify) interviews with VortexHealing teachers, like Ric did with [Awareness Explorers](https://www.youtube.com/watch?v=7Xv-CELriII)